jcgomes/theme-installer/README.md

 Example:

-1) Open a terminal in the same folder as "theme-installer-portable.tar.gz" file downloaded
+- Open a terminal in the same folder as "theme-installer-portable.tar.gz" file downloaded
-2) type: sudo tar -zxvf theme-installer-portable.tar.gz -C /
+- Type: sudo tar -zxvf theme-installer-portable.tar.gz -C /

 Now, check your menu, it must be there